 Clark’s nutcrackers (see picture below) were given multiple trials of the Cylinder task (described above).
 Even if none of them successfully retrieved the food reward from the cylinder without touching it, they learned to do so over trials, even when confronted to an unnatural stimulus, like a transparent barrier (click here).

-Cache Protection Strategies in Social and Non-Social Species
+Caching Behaviour in Social and Non-Social Species

 - Food-storing (i.e. caching) animals rely on food they cache to survive when resources in the environment are low;